 While this is common practice, it’s not in the spirit of Scrum.
 Scrum is intended to help teams learn the rigour and discipline to ship working software at the end of every Sprint.
-Clearly, having a Hardening Sprint as part of the process allows the Team to avoid dealing with that challenge, and therefore becomes an anti-pattern.
+Clearly, having a Hardening Sprint as part of this process allows the Team to avoid dealing with that challenge, therefore becoming an anti-pattern.

 Hardening Sprints have negative downstream consequences too.
 By delaying the release of a working product to the customer, we delay when they will pay us.
-Traditional or Waterfall approaches delay testing, writing documentation, etc. to the end of the process.
-When we delay work until a Hardening Sprint, we’re dragging a traditional approach into an Agile environment.
+Conventional or Waterfall approaches to product development delay tasks like testing and writing documentation to the end of the development process.
+When we delay work until a Hardening Sprint, we’re dragging a waterfall approach into an Agile environment.